-ALASKA (11th AF): A USN PBY reports a force of 3 cruisers and 4 destroyers
+ALASKA (11th AF): A USN PBY reports a force of three cruisers and four destroyers

-NW of Umnak ; thereupon all aircraft of the 11th go on attack alert; the surface
+northwest of Umnak.
+All available aircraft from the 11th Air Force go on attack alert until the surface

-CBI (CATF): B-25s pound Lashio, scoring numerous hits on Lashio Airfield and starting 3 large fires in warehouse area SE of the city.
+CBI (CATF): B-25s pound Lashio, scoring numerous hits on Lashio Airfield and starting three large fires in the warehouse area southeast of Lashio.

 Bay area as enemy ground forces continue their drive over the Owen Stanley

 Range toward Port Moresby.
 B-17s pound Lakunai Airfield.
-A C5M Babs piloted by Shigetoshi Kudo chased 8 x B-17s. flying up to 7,500m then dropped an aerial burst bomb to break up the formation.
-He aimed for the B-17s on the left of the formation.
-The #1 plane was hit and went into clouds, so he claimed an unconfirmed. #2 caught on fire and also went down.
+A C5M Babs piloted by Shigetoshi Kudo chased eight B-17s, flying up to 7,500m then dropped an aerial burst bomb to break up the formation.
+He aimed for the B-17s on the left of the formation and claimed the no. 1 plane was hit and went into clouds, so he claimed an unconfirmed.
+He claimed the no. 2 caught on fire and also went down.
 In fact, none were lost.

 SUNDAY, 30 AUGUST 1942

-ALASKA (11th AF): US troops occupy Kuluk Bay, Adak amidst a terrific storm
+ALASKA (11th AF): U. S. troops land in Kuluk Bay off Adak amidst a terrific storm

-and start building a runway.
+and start building Adak Airfield.
 Five B-24s photograph Kiska but do not bomb due to overcast, and then fly patrol and photo reconnaissance

 over Amchitka and Tanaga.
 P-38s fly patrol between Great Sitkin and Little